vhelin/wla-dx/doc/functions.rst

 The following built-in functions can be used where ever a number is expected:

 ========== ================================================================================
-asc()      Uses ``.ASCIITABLE`` to map the supplied value bank()     Returns the bank (the same as preceding ``:``) bankbyte() Returns the bank byte, bits 16-23
+abs()      Returns the positive version of the argument asc()      Uses ``.ASCIITABLE`` to map the supplied value bank()     Returns the bank (the same as preceding ``:``) bankbyte() Returns the bank byte, bits 16-23